hayk111/showsourcing/README.md

  - `npm run translate:fr` Translates and generates `message.xlf` `messages.fr.xlf`, also merges the old source langauge file with the new one (see Translation section)

-## File Structure & guidelines
+# File Structure & guidelines

 At the root of src we have

  ```
   - app-root: small folder containing only the root module and root component
   - features: folder containing feature modules (pages)
-  - global-services: folder containing the main business logic of accessing the back-end.
+  - core: folder containing essential classes on which the application is based
-  - models: containing the models for the different entities used throughout the app
+  - common: folder containing big modules like ProductCommonModule, TaskCommonModule.
-  - shared: folder containing modules shared between feature-modules
+  - shared: folder containing modules shared.
+The sharedModule contains them all.
   - theming: contains the global styles
   - utils: contains some utils used throughout the app
  ```

 In each module the division of the file structure is with those folders (each one being optional).